JeffWu86/110-1_Quantitative_Methods_For_Decision_Making/Week2/Video4/Readme.md

 ## Video 4

-#### Getting started with R, Part II: Creating vectors, matrices, and performing some simple operations on them
+#### Getting Started with R, Part II: Creating vectors, matrices, and performing some simple operations on them

 ```R
 # Create a vector with c or concatenate command